jschulthess/ansible-pull-update/README.md

   * repo_url: Repository to check out -- YOU MUST CHANGE THIS
               The repo must contain a local.yml file at top level

+A second role included in the sub-dicrectory roles is "ansible_user_setup".
+It is intended to be imported into foreman and applied to a newly provisioned host to add an Ansible user (default: ops) allow devops for the provisioned host to be done using Ansible through the ansible_foreman plugin.